Modern Slavery Statement

 Our supply chains

-Our operations and supply chain activities take place within the United Kingdom and our contractors and suppliers are predominantly UK and EU based.
+Our operations and supply chain activities take place within the UK, and our contractors and suppliers are predominantly UK and EU based.
 Any non-UK purchases are to support research and development projects and thus are for specific machines and parts not available in the UK.
-There is no procurement of overseas labour or items traditionally produced using unethical methods, such as food or apparel.
+There is no procurement of overseas labour or items deemed to be at a higher risk of using unethical methods.

 We consider the risk of human trafficking occurring within our direct employee population, business operations and tier one supply chain to be low due to the following factors:

-• The highly skilled nature of activities and roles reduces our exposure to temporary or low skilled agency employment; and
+- The highly skilled nature of activities and roles reduces our exposure to temporary or low skilled agency employment.

-• The strict application of our group policies and processes, which identifies during the onboarding assessment whether any potential suppliers breach the Modern Slavery Act.
+- The strict application of our group policies and processes, which identifies during the onboarding assessment whether any potential suppliers breach the Modern Slavery Act 2015.

-In addition to our existing commitments, we uphold the following principles as part of our zero-tolerance approach to modern slavery:
+In addition to our existing commitments, we uphold the following principles as part of our zero-tolerance approach to modern slavery and human trafficking:

-In consideration of the Modern Slavery Act 2015, we have the following KPIs in place:
+In consideration of the Modern Slavery Act 2015, we have the following KPIs in place in supply chain:

 Our policies on slavery and human trafficking

-We also maintain effective policies which underpin the principles of the Modern Slavery Act 2015, including Anti-Corruption & Bribery, Ethics, Whistleblowing, Bullying & Harassment Policy, Diversity & Inclusion Policy, Recruitment & Selection Policy, and Procurement policies, all of which are easily accessible to our staff and are reviewed on a regular basis.
+We also maintain effective policies which underpin the principles of the Modern Slavery Act 2015, including Anti-Corruption & Bribery, Ethics, Whistleblowing, Bullying & Harassment, Diversity & Inclusion, Recruitment & Selection, and Procurement, all of which are easily accessible to our employees and are reviewed on a regular basis.

 Risk mitigation for slavery and human trafficking

-• Ensured that our general terms and conditions we use when procuring services require that our suppliers comply with all laws and rules which extends to the Modern Slavery Act 2015 and other legislation that prevents modern slavery and human trafficking;
+- Ensured that our standard terms and conditions that we use when procuring services require that our suppliers comply with all laws and rules which extends to the Modern Slavery Act 2015 and other legislation that prevents modern slavery and human trafficking.

-• Reviewed our pay scales to ensure that all employees are paid at least the relevant minimum wage and have the right to work in the United Kingdom;
+- Reviewed our pay scales to ensure that all employees are paid at least the relevant minimum wage and have the right to work in the UK.

 As an equal opportunities employer, we're committed to creating and ensuring a non-discriminatory and respectful working environment for our staff.
 We want all our staff to feel confident that they can expose wrongdoing without any risk to themselves.